adamhooper/slimerjs/docs/api/phantom.rst

 other words, if you want to evaluate the given javascript file into the context of the main script.

-Note that the file can be a Javascript script or a CoffeeScript script.
+Note that the file can be a Javascript script.

 The method returns ``true`` if the injection is successful, or ``false`` if not (the file is not found for example).